KSneijders/AoE2ScenarioParser/README.md

 ## Viewing triggers

-**Tip:** As you know you can change the order of triggers in the in-game editor *(Not possible with this package (yet))*.
+**Tip:** As you know you can change the order of triggers in the in-game editor *(Not officially supported with this package (yet))*.
 When using the *view, edit and delete* functionality you can choose to select a trigger by `index` or by `display_index`. `display_index` is the index in which the triggers are shown in the in-game editor.
 The `index` is the index in which they were created.
 Both start from 0.

 There's multiple ways to check out triggers and their contents.
 When editing or deleting a trigger you'll need an index.
 This can be the actual index or the display index.